aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

+British influence and control over what would become Nigeria grew through the 19th century.
+A series of constitutions after World War II granted Nigeria greater autonomy; independence came in 1960.
 Following nearly 16 years of military rule, a new constitution was adopted in 1999, and a peaceful transition to civilian government was completed.
-The president faces the daunting task of rebuilding a petroleum-based economy, whose revenues have been squandered through corruption and mismanagement, and institutionalizing democracy.
+The president faces the daunting task of reforming a petroleum-based economy, whose revenues have been squandered through corruption and mismanagement, and institutionalizing democracy.
 In addition, the OBASANJO administration must defuse longstanding ethnic and religious tensions, if it is to build a sound foundation for economic growth and political stability.
-Despite some irregularities, the April 2003 elections marked the first civilian transfer of power in Nigeria's history.
+Although the April 2003 elections were marred by some irregularities, Nigeria is currently experiencing its longest period of civilian rule since independence.
+The general elections set for April 2007 would mark the first civilian-to-civilian transfer of power in the country's history.

 People Nigeria